Cabernet Sauvignon: A noble grape

 The rich, dark flavours that Cabernet Sauvignon produce became famous amongst wine lovers from around the world and plantings are now found across Europe and in the United States, New Zealand, Australia, Chile, Argentina and South Africa.
 Some of the most highly sought after and collected wines are those made from Cabernet Sauvignon.
 Today, 20 bottles of Bordeaux are sold around the world every second!

-Bordeaux Blends
+Cabernet Sauvignon in Bordeaux Blends

-Cabernet Sauvignon rose to fame in Bordeaux, with the world renowned ‘Bordeaux blend’ of Cabernet Sauvignon, Merlot and sometimes small amounts of Cabernet Franc, Malbec, Petit Verdot and Carménère.
-Over 90% of wines produced in this region are red wines made with Cabernet Sauvignon and Merlot.
+Cabernet Sauvignon rose to fame in Bordeaux, with the world renowned ‘Bordeaux blend’ of Cabernet Sauvignon, Merlot and small amounts of Cabernet Franc, Malbec, Petit Verdot and Carménère.
+Over 90% of the wines produced in this region are red wines made with Cabernet Sauvignon and Merlot.

 If you want to try a Cabernet Sauvignon dominant blend, look for wines from the ‘left bank’ in Bordeaux – the Médoc (Pauillac, Saint-Julien, Saint-Estephe, Margaux and Pessac-Leognan) and Graves appellations.
 In comparison, wines from the ‘right bank’ of Bordeaux are Merlot dominant.